jgscott/STA380/exercises/exercises02.md

 ## Author attribution

 Revisit the Reuters C50 corpus that we explored in class.
-Your task is to build a model (using any combination of tools you see fit) for predicting the author of an article on the basis of that article's textual content.
+Your task is to build _two_ separate models (using any combination of tools you see fit) for predicting the author of an article on the basis of that article's textual content.
+Describe clearly what models you are using, how you constructed features, and so forth.
 (Yes, this is a supervised learning task, but it potentially draws on a lot of what you know about unsupervised learning!)

-In the C50train directory, you have ~50 articles from each of 50 different authors.
-Use this data, and this data alone, to build the models.
-Then apply your model to the articles by the same authors in the C50test directory (which is about the same size as the training set).
-How well does your classifier do at predicting the author identities in this out-of-sample setting?
+In the C50train directory, you have ~50 articles from each of 50 different authors (one author per directory).
+Use this training data (and this data alone) to build the two models.
+Then apply your model to the articles by the same authors in the C50test directory, which is about the same size as the training set.
+How well do your models do at predicting the author identities in this out-of-sample setting?
 Are there any sets of authors whose articles seem difficult to distinguish from one another?
+Which model do you prefer?

 Note: you will need to figure out a way to deal with words in the test set that you never saw in the training set.
 This is a nontrivial aspect of the modeling exercise.

+## Practice with association rule mining

+Read the notes on [association rule mining](../notes/lec-AssociationRules.pdf), and walk through the R example on music playlists: [playlists.R](../R/playlists.R) and [playlists.csv](../data/playlists.csv).
+Then use the data on grocery purchases in [groceries.txt](../data/groceries.txt) and find some interesting association rules for these shopping baskets.
+The data file is a list of baskets: one row per basket, with multiple items per row separated by commas -- you'll have to cobble together a few utilities for processing this into the format expected by the "arules" package.
+Pick your own thresholds for lift and confidence; just be clear what these thresholds are and how you picked them.
+Do your discovered item sets make sense?
+Present your discoveries in an interesting and concise way.

+Note: we didn't spend much time on this class, so this is a "practice" problem -- still graded, but a lot less open-ended than the other two, and it should be pretty straightforward in execution.